 Mic Optimization Mode (P300 only)

 Select the microphone that is used with the automixer for best performance.
-For best results, route microphone channels to the processing device and click Auto configure (this automatically selects the correct mic optimization mode).
+For best results, use Designer's Optimize workflow (this automatically selects the correct mic optimization mode).

 Use the Off setting when using a Shure Microflex® Wireless system, or traditional wired microphones.